Mailis/EstNer/cloud/readme.md

 	>- generally speaking,

-		*creates the meta data structure for accessed documen and
+		*creates the meta data structure for accessed document and

 		*writes metadata into directory type, then